 - Parishes in Warwick

-If the contact details for the council you are looking for are not available (because they have not authorised us to publish them), please contact the Warwickshire and West Midland Association of Parish and Town Councils and they will be happy to provide you with the details.
+If the contact details for the council you are looking for are not available (because they have not authorised us to publish them), please contact the Warwickshire and West Midlands Association of Local Councils who may be able to help.

 Local Council Charter

 Parish and town councils (local councils) in Warwickshire have agreed a Charter with the County and district councils (principal councils) which sets out how they will work together for the benefit of local people in planning, consultation, communication and the delivery of public services.Local Council’s Charter September 2014 (PDF, 140.86 KB)

 A parish or town council is an elected local authority.
 It is the tier of local government which is closest to the people.
 It is not a voluntary organisation, a charity or something to do with the Church.